HapyM3al/my_mikrotik/README.md

 ## syslog

 im using freebsd with syslog-ng and port 8514. full config in file below some other things might want, this rotates for 31 days then deletes it, i have about 30 routers running this already and usage isnt much because filtering garbage syslog that dont want from mikrotik topics facility already.
+Keeping the syslog-ng config however ive moved this to logstash as its simpler and ELK stack can do more in general.

 location:
 ```